dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 725. Split Linked List in Parts.md

 **Intuition and Algorithm**

-If there are NN nodes in the linked list root, then there are N / kN/k items in each part, plus the first N \% kN%k parts have an extra item.
-We can count NN with a simple loop.
+If there are $N$ nodes in the linked list root, then there are $N/k$ items in each part, plus the first $N\%k$ parts have an extra item.
+We can count $N$ with a simple loop.

-Now for each part, we have calculated how many nodes that part will have: width + (i < remainder ?
-1 : 0).
+Now for each part, we have calculated how many nodes that part will have: `width + (i < remainder ?
+1 : 0)`.
 We create a new list and write the part to that list.

 Our solution showcases constructs of the form a = b = c.
 Note that this syntax behaves differently for different